Why is polar bear hunting allowed?

 At this point, however, global warming is affecting only some polar bear populations.
 Those that are not yet seeing the negative effects of habitat loss can provide a limited harvest for some time to come.
 Maintaining these harvests in the longer term depends on reducing the rise in greenhouse gas concentrations.
 But for now, some populations may still be safely hunted.

 The most important point to remember is that without reductions in greenhouse gas emissions, sea ice can only continue to decline.
 Without sea ice, there will be no polar bears—and, at that point, we will not be concerned about managing hunts.
-My research shows, however, that it's not too late to save polar bears and their sea ice home IF we greatly reduce greenhouse gas emissions.
-Please visit the Take Action section of our website to learn how you can play a role.
+Research shows, however, that it's not too late to save polar bears and their sea ice home IF we greatly reduce greenhouse gas emissions.